 The State University campuses have taken steps to comply with the advisory relating to public and private colleges and universities referenced above, including a shift to online instruction for the remainder of the spring 2020 semester and during the summer.
-In anticipation of the likelihood that thep on-campus presence and activities for the fall 2020 semester, and possibly for succeeding semesters, will not be consistent with past experience as a result of the pandemic and the related public health mitigation efforts, the State Universities are planning for different scenarios and the potential financial implications of those scenarios.
+The State Universities do not yet have definitive plans for the fall 2020 semester, including the extent to which classes will be held on campus, students will live on campus and other activities will take place on campus.
+In anticipation of the likelihood that the on-campus presence and activities for the fall 2020 semester, and possibly for succeeding semesters, will not be consistent with past experience as a result of the pandemic and the related public health mitigation efforts, the State Universities are planning for different scenarios and the potential financial implications of those scenarios.
 Toward that end, the State Universities, together with the Community Colleges, engaged a private consultant to assist with that planning.
 The State Universities are also planning for the possibility of needing to implement various cost management measures.

 A working group made up of representatives of public and private colleges and universities throughout Massachusetts, including the State Universities, made recommendations to the Governor's reopening advisory board on May 22, 2020 for the gradual resumption of activities on campuses based on the Governor's four-phase reopening plan which contemplates an increased amount of programming, activities and presence of faculty, students and others along with the implementation of public health measures, including social distancing, testing, contact tracing, quarantining, sanitizing facilities, and other restrictions and strategies.
 A survey conducted by the working group of 86 college and university presidents in Massachusetts found that they are confident the appropriate measures can be put in place to reopen campuses for the fall 2020 semester.
+The Governor has not publicly addressed the higher education working group's recommendations or issued definitive guidance with respect to the timing of or extent to which programming and activities should resume on campuses or the public health measures that should be implemented on campuses when they do resume.